vergissberlin/opentx-speech-generator/README.md

 Zosia               pl_PL    # Witaj.
 Mam na imię Zosia, jestem głosem kobiecym dla języka polskiego.
 Zuzana              cs_CZ    # Dobrý den, jmenuji se Zuzana.
 Jsem český hlas.
 ```

+#### Add voices

+Apple has created lots of new speech synthesizer voices for Lion.
+It's easy to download them, but the fact that they exist isn't very-well advertised in System Preferences (or otherwise in the OS).
+Here's how to get them.

+1. Open System Preferences » Speech » Text to Speech.
+2. Click on the System Voice: menu and select Customize.
+3. You're presented with a huge list of voices to choose from.
+4. Click on a voice and press Play to preview it.
+5. Check the boxes to the left of the ones you like.
+Then click OK.

+Software Update will open and download your voices.
+Be warned, some of the files are huge.